Elias Díaz Preview, Player Props: Rockies vs. Orioles

-The Colorado Rockies, including Elias Diaz (.333 batting average in his past 10 games), take on starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.
+On Sunday, Elias Diaz (hitting .361 in his past 10 games) and the Colorado Rockies play the Baltimore Orioles, whose starting pitcher will be Jack Flaherty.
+First pitch is at 1:35 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Orioles.
+In his most recent game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Orioles.

 Elias Díaz Game Info & Props vs. the Orioles